 - How to know if someone is spying on your phone?

-- Solution: remove spy software from your phone
+- Remove spy software from an Android device

 - Can someone watch you through your phone?

 - Can someone mirror my phone and see what I'm doing?

 - How to protect my phone from spying?